 The internet age also saw the rise of the open-source movement, emphasizing collaboration, transparency, and community-driven development.
 The Apache Software Foundation, established in 1999, became a hub for open-source projects, including the widely used Apache HTTP Server.
 Wikipedia, launched in 2001, demonstrated the collaborative power of online communities, challenging traditional notions of content creation and dissemination.

-The 2000s and the subsequent decades have been marked by transformative shifts in technology, with the rise of smartphones and the widespread adoption of cloud computing reshaping the landscape of software development.
+The 2000s and subsequent decades have witnessed significant technological advancements, with the rise of smartphones and cloud computing significantly altering the software development landscape.

 The introduction of smartphones, led by the iPhone in 2007, sparked a mobile revolution.
 With touchscreens, powerful processors, and mobile operating systems, smartphones became personal computing devices.
 The App Store model, pioneered by Apple in 2008, revolutionized software distribution.
 Developers could now create mobile apps, reaching users directly through centralized app stores.
 Android, with its open ecosystem, further expanded the mobile app landscape, leading to a proliferation of applications catering to diverse needs.